Volunteering in Federated States of Micronesia

 • Yap is known for its thriving traditional culture, seafaring people, and giant stone money.

-• Chuuk is revered among scuba divers from around the world, who come to Truk Lagoon to explore the fleet of sunken WWII Japanese warships that lie under its turquoise waters.
+• Chuuk is revered among scuba divers, who come to Truk Lagoon to explore its fleet of sunken WWII Japanese warships.

-• Pohnpei is a lush, mysterious garden island, a paradise of mountains, rivers, and waterfalls, and more recently, one of the world’s top surfing destinations.
+• Pohnpei is a lush, garden island, and one of the world’s top surfing destinations.
 It is home to Nan Madol Ruins, a UNESCO World Heritage Site.

 • Kosrae is a quiet, peaceful island with pristine reefs and beaches.

-The Federated States of Micronesia receives aid assistance from Australia, the United States of American, Japan, China, and the European Union.
-The country suffers from relatively high unemployment.
+The Federated States of Micronesia receives aid assistance from Australia, the United States of America, Japan, China, and the European Union.
+The country has relatively high unemployment.

 Australian volunteers have supported a wide range of partner organisations in the Federated States of Micronesia to achieve their development goals since 1990.